rockNroll87q/cerebrum7t/data/README.md

 |     6    |      Brainstem      |     Pink    |

-Such ground truth was obtained starting from FreeSurfer's `recon-all` procedure, merging the classes such that only the ones [used in the MICCAI MRBrainS13 and MRBrainS18 challenges](https://mrbrains13.isi.uu.nl/data/) were kept (except the less numerous classes - "White matter lesions", "Infarction" and "Other" - not directly obtainable from the atlas-based segmentation, or for which we considered the latter to be too little reliable).
+Such ground truth was obtained using ad-hoc procedure (see the manuscript) using the classes [used in the MICCAI MRBrainS13 and MRBrainS18 challenges](https://mrbrains13.isi.uu.nl/data/).